PeterConstable/PythonTutorial/2_Numbers_Expressions_Variables.md

 29
 ```

+## Next up

 There's more to learn about numbers, and about variables.
 But we'll hold off to introduce some other useful things first.
+In the next lesson, we take a first look at strings.